 6. Making Late Payments or Skipping Them All Together

 35% of your credit score is your payment history.
 Therefore, this very well could be the easiest way to ruin your credit score and your entire personal financial situation.
 The more your account goes past due, the more damage is done to your credit history.
 Most creditors won’t report your accounts past due until they’re more than thirty days late.
-After the thirty days, banks and lenders will raise your interest rates very quickly after a few late payments, which could make the minimum payments double or triple.
+After 30 days, banks and lenders will raise your interest rates very quickly after a few late payments, which could make the minimum payments double or triple.

 7. Living Beyond Your Means

 Attempting to keep up with the Jones? is one way to let your financial situation get out of control.
 Continuing to spend more than what you bring in will lead to credit card debt, lower credit scores, and financial hardships that can take years to recover from.
 Just like counting calories while on a diet, if you don’t maintain a balance, it’s impossible to reach your goal.
 Before you make a purchase, consult your budget and see if it can handle the extra expense.
 If you decide you want to add an expense to your budget, look for other places that you can cut back and save some money first.